askdre/spk-bq-con-askdre/README-template.md

-# Apache Spark SQL connector for Google BigQuery
+# hmm Apache Spark SQL connector for Google BigQuery

 <!--- TODO(#2): split out into more documents. -->